Certification: Code of Ethics for Lamaze Certified Childbirth Educators

 Code of Ethics for LCCE Educators

-PREAMBLE The primary mission of Lamaze Childbirth Education is to promote, protect and support normal birth.
+The primary mission of Lamaze Childbirth Education Certification is to advance safe and healthy early parenting, pregnancy and birth through education and advocacy.
 This mission is rooted in a core set of values.
 These values are the foundation for childbirth education’s unique purpose and perspective.

 The Lamaze Certified Childbirth Educator Code of Ethics offers a set of values, principles, and standards to guide decision making and conduct when ethical issues arise.
 The Code of Ethics serves six purposes: